XIMDEX/xcms/extensions/vendors/stolz/assets/README.md

 <a id="api"></a>
 ### API

 There are some methods not documented here.
-For a **full list of all the availabe methods** please read the provided [`API.md`](https://github.com/Stolz/Assets/blob/master/API.md) file.
+For a **full list of all the available methods** please read the provided [`API.md`](https://github.com/Stolz/Assets/blob/master/API.md) file.

 <a id="configuration"></a>
 ## Configuration

 To bring up the config file run

-	php artisan config:publish stolz/assets
+	php artisan vendor:publish

-This will create  `app/config/packages/stolz/config.php` file that you may use to configure your application assets.
-With the provided comments all options should be selfexplanatory.
+This will create the file `config/assets.php` that you may use to configure the library.
+With the provided comments all options should be self explanatory.

 If you are using the [non static interface](#nonstatic) just pass an associative array of config settings to the class constructor.